techwillsaveus/brighteyes/README.md

 This is where you will find:

 * Software to convert you're awesome videos to playback on the glasses
+* Software to create simple content/frame by frame animation
-* Software to control the glasses
+* Software to convert text for use on the glasses
-* A precompiled application to convert the videos
+* Software to control the glasses (Arduino)

 Do check out the READMEs on both the Processing Converter and Arduino SDPlayer for more details.
 This project will be updated very soon to also include more demos and examples.